aman-scale/public/NLPC Tasks Tutorial.md

 ## Sample Python code for 5 common NLPC Task types

-While the docs are being updated etc and don't include actual screenshots of what the tasks look like, here is sample code (along with screenshots) that you can use as a quick reference.
+While the docs are being updated etc and don't include actual screenshots of what the tasks look like, here is sample code that works that you can use as a quick reference.

 ### 1. Categorizing Non-Text (Images/Audio File/Video File/Website)